js13kGames/games/games/age-of-the-demigods/README.md

 > [!NOTE]
 > **Edit by admins** (2025): This game ran in the Desktop and Mobile categories in 2023, but should not have competed
 > at all due to use of external assets that we did not catch at the time.
 It had been ranked 128/146 in the overall
-> ranking, but has been sincee disqualified and moved to the Unfinished category.
+> ranking, but has been since disqualified and moved to the Unfinished category.
 We apologize to all participants
 > for missing this during entry validation at the appropriate time.